angeldavid218/bionic-reading/README.md

-# Bionic Reading
+# Smart Reading

-Bionic Reading is a tool that helps you read faster and easier by using a technique called 'chunking'.
+Smart Reading is a tool that helps you read faster and easier by using a technique called 'chunking'.
 It highlights the first portion of words to guide your eyes and improve reading speed and comprehension.

+> **Note**: This library is inspired by the [Bionic Reading](https://bionic-reading.com/) brand and technique.
+Bionic Reading is a trademarked reading method that uses strategic highlighting to guide eye fixation points.
+Smart Reading implements a similar approach as an open-source alternative.

 ## Features